Mental Health Help For Eating Disorders

 There are a few areas of discussion that may be best avoided if you’re trying to assist someone in recovering from an eating disorder.
 The first is making comments about their appearance or weight.
 Even something that’s intended as positive might prompt feelings of insecurity.

-Finding mental health treatment for eating disorders
+Finding mental health support for eating disorders

-When you’re seeking assistance with an eating disorder, talking to a doctor can be a useful first step.
+When you’re seeking help with an eating disorder, talking to a doctor can be a useful first step.
 As noted above, having oversight from a physician can be vital for a safe recovery.
 A doctor might also be able to refer you or a loved one to a qualified mental health provider to help with the psychological aspects of an eating disorder.

 Various nonprofits and professional associations also offer tools to help you find a therapist with eating disorder-specific expertise, including: